-If you are considering pursuing a late drop, we encourage you to talk with your Commons dean and with your professor prior to submitting your petition if at all possible.
+If you are considering pursuing a late drop, we encourage you to talk with your Class Dean and with your professor prior to submitting your petition if at all possible.
 Both can help you to determine if there are any other options that exist for you other than dropping the course.
-Your Commons dean can also give you some sense of the likelihood that your petition will be granted, and can help you plan accordingly.
+Your Class Dean can also give you some sense of the likelihood that your petition will be granted, and can help you plan accordingly.
 International students please consult with ISSS before submitting your petition.

 If you do decide to petition for a late drop, your petition should be accompanied by the Administration Committee Petition Cover Sheet, and should include a thorough explanation of your situation, which will be treated with care and with respect for your privacy.
-The petition must also be accompanied by materials from the appropriate professionals with whom you have been working who can confirm your circumstances, such as your Commons dean, counselor, or medical caregiver.
+The petition must also be accompanied by materials from the appropriate professionals with whom you have been working who can confirm your circumstances, such as your Class Dean, counselor, or medical caregiver.
 It is not possible to approve late drops for exceptional personal or exceptional temporary medical circumstances without this verification.
-It is not necessary to complete a Late Drop card when applying for a late drop under these circumstances, and there is no fee charged for late drops under these circumstances.
+There is no fee charged for late drops under these circumstances.

-Students who are petitioning for late drops of classes which they never actually attended (generally defined as having not attended after the first week) must submit a Late Drop card signed by the professor and advisor, and just the professor for seniors.
-They should also request the submission of a brief note from the professor to Assistant MariAnn Osborne confirming the last day of attendance in the class.
+Students who are petitioning for late drops of classes which they never actually attended (generally defined as having not attended after the first week) should have the course professor and advisor (just the professor for seniors) send a brief note to email@example.com confirming the last day of attendance in the class.
 There will be a $50 charge for this late drop.

 Reduced Course Load for Exceptional Personal Circumstances